 Emerging machine learning technologies for algorithmic trading

 My name is Patrick Gabrielsson.
-I've been a PhD student within IPSI since June 2012, with a dissertation date scheduled for the summer of 2017.
 My research project is entitled Emerging machine learning technologies for algorithmic trading, which focuses on improving profitability whilst reducing risk and costs within algorithmic trading through the adoption of novel machine learning methods and techniques.

 Since the introduction of electronic exchanges in the late 20th century, there has been a proliferation of diverse trading algorithms within the trading community.
 The financial benefits associated with outperforming the market and gaining leverage over the competition has fueled the research of computational intelligence within financial information systems.